By now I'm sure that you've at least heard of Bitcoin. It blew up in the media last year due to its extremely high market prices.

 8. Should I buy Bitcoin?

-This piece of advice goes with any investment, don't invest what you can't afford to lose.
+This piece of advice goes with any investment; don't invest what you can't afford to lose.
 Bitcoin is highly volatile.
-It's not backed by any big banks or the government and some analysts are saying the current rise is a bubble.
+It's not backed by any big banks or the government, and last year's rise was considered a bubble.

 But yes, people are making tons of money.
 The Winklevoss Twins reportedly invested $11 million years ago and with the current prices, they could be the first billionaires of Bitcoin investing.